geins-io/ralph-ui/README.md

 All notable changes will be added to this section

+## [18.1.1] - 2023-03-30

+Make sure your storefront does not overwrite the `head()` in `layout/default.vue` if you want to use the default meta data functionality.
+Also, if you have multilang support in your site, remove the meta settings of pwa module in `nuxt.config.js` to avoid problems with default meta not translating.

+### Fixed

+- Improved default meta

 ## [18.1.0] - 2023-03-29

 ### Added

 - Extended support for 2 level menu in `CaInfoPageMenu`.
 - New component `CaAccordionNavigation` with support for 2 level menu.
 For displaying a menu as an accordion.

 ## [18.0.2] - 2023-03-24